-- 4.15 During the term of a repo, the collateral is the property of the Buyer, which means that all income generated by the collateral is paid by the issuer directly to the Buyer.
-However, because the value of the collateral within the Repurchase Price is fixed, both the risk and return on collateral in a repo should be retained by the Seller.
-So, under the terms of a repo contract, the Buyer is obliged to make compensatory income payments to the Seller (often called 'manufactured payments') whenever coupon, dividend or other income payments are paid on collateral.
-If the Buyer has sold the collateral to a third party, he is still obliged to make the manufactured payment.
+- 4.15a During the term of a repo, the collateral is the property of the Buyer, which means that all income generated by the collateral is paid by the issuer directly to the Buyer.
+However, because the value of the collateral within included in the Repurchase Price is fixed, both the risk and return on collateral in a repo should be is retained by the Seller.
+So, under Consequently, in the terms case of a repo contractrepurchase transaction, the Buyer is obliged to make a compensatory income payments payment to the Seller (often called 'manufactured payments') whenever a coupon, dividend or other income payments are paid payment is made on collateral.
+This compensatory income payment is widely known in the market as a 'manufactured payment'.
+If the Buyer has already sold the collateral to a third party, he is still obliged to make thea manufactured payment.
 On the other hand, if the issuer of collateral fails to make an income payment, the Buyer does not have to make the manufactured payment to the Seller.
-And under the GMRA 2011 (paragraph 5(a)(ii)), if the Buyer fails to deliver collateral back to the Seller on the Repurchase Date, the Buyer is obliged to continue making manufactured payments to the Seller until the failure to deliver is rectified or the transaction is terminated.
+And under the GMRA 2011 (paragraph 5(a)(ii)), if the Buyer fails to deliver collateral back to the Seller on the Repurchase Date, the Buyer is obliged to continue making manufactured payments to the Seller until the failure to deliver is rectified or the transaction is terminated, a manufactured payment to the Seller.
 The guiding principle is that the Seller should receive the equivalent of all income payments due on collateral to the same extent that it would have received actual income had it not repoed out the collateral.
-These rules apply to income on Margin Securities, which will be received by the margin-caller, who should compensate the margin-giver. - 4.16 Except in the case of tri-party repo, it has been the general practice in the market for a Seller to send a claim to a Buyer or for a margin-giver to send a claim to a holder of Margin Securities whenever a compensatory payment is due, as payments initiated without notice by the Buyer or holder of Margin Securities risk being rejected by the recipient.
+These rules also apply to income on Margin Securities, which will be received by the margin-caller, who should compensate the margin-giver. - 4.15b In the case of a buy/sell-back, there is no manufactured payment.
+Instead, the Repurchase Price is reduced in advance by the amount of the future income payment plus compensation at an agreed reinvestment rate for the delay in compensating the Seller (between the income payment date of the collateral and the Repurchase Date of the buy/sell-back). - 4.16 Except in the case of tri-party repo, it has been the general practice in the market for a Seller to send a claim to a Buyer or for a margin-giver to send a claim to a holder of Margin Securities whenever a compensatorymanufactured payment is due, as payments initiated without notice by the Buyer or holder of Margin Securities risk being rejected by the recipient.
 This practice is inefficient and can result in a backlog of unclaimed income which imposes additional administration on Buyers and holders of Margin Securities.
 In the case of bonds, the Seller or margin-giver should know when a coupon is due and anticipate the receipt of a manufactured payment.
+From the Seller or marginholder.
 To facilitate the automation of manufactured payments, Sellers and margin-givers should maintain a schedule of coupons and coupon payment dates on securities that have been given as collateral in repos (including margin) and be ready to accept payments on those dates (although it should be noted that the obligation to make a manufactured payment remains with the Buyer or margin-holder).
 The Buyer or margin-holder should confirm the payment to the Seller or margin-giver on the payment date or notify the Seller or margin-giver of a default by the issuer of the securities.